6LoWPAN Range

 Internet of thing Theory and IoT security

-This leaves holes and gaps for cyber-criminals to exploit.
-It’s not just cyber-criminals that can access information and data; it’s so easy to access personal information nowadays.
-This explains the rise in people utilizing Proxies to protect their identity and allow for some privacy while protecting against hackers and those wanting to obtain personal data.
+This leaves holes and gaps for cybercriminals to exploit.
+It’s not just cybercriminals who can access information and data; it’s so easy to access personal information nowadays.
+This explains the rise in people utilizing Proxy Services to protect their identity and allow for some privacy while protecting against hackers and those wanting to obtain personal data.
 The IoT would benefit from this proxy service.

 A recent article on the register claims that a Wi-Fi baby heart monitor may have the worst IoT security of 2016.
 All data between the sensor and base station is unencrypted, meaning an unauthenticated command over HTTP can compromise the system.
 Channels must be encrypted to overcome information and physical tampering.